Generation C Has Nowhere to Turn

 But that uptick in education for young Americans is probably a year or two in the future, once it’s safe to venture into classrooms once again; for right now, much of that pursuit is on hold.
 Ferreira said that Tulane’s admissions for next year are down, part of a squeeze being felt across higher education because of the coronavirus.
 Many more incoming freshmen are considering taking a “gap year” before beginning college than is typical in the United States, according to a survey last month that also found that as many as 80 percent of high-school students don’t feel confident that they’ll be able to enroll in their first-choice school.
 Private universities may suddenly be too expensive, and frequent plane rides to faraway colleges might seem much riskier.
 Mass delays will affect things like school budgets and admissions for years, but in ways that are difficult to predict.
 As Conis, the historian, explained, there is no precedent for a life-interrupting disaster of this scale in America’s current educational and professional structures.

 Ananay Arora, stuck in his apartment at Arizona State, is able to take classes and work at his on-campus job from home, but he says that everyone he knows is worried about how their grades will suffer, including him.
 Schoolwork, it turns out, is hard to focus on during a slow-rolling global disaster.
-Many types of classes don’t work particularly well via video chat, such as chemistry and ecology, which in normal times often ask students to participate in lab work or go out into the natural world.
+Many types of classes don’t work particularly well via videochat, such as chemistry and ecology, which in normal times often ask students to participate in lab work or go out into the natural world.
 Some of Arora’s work-study responsibilities involve computer hardware that he just can’t access right now.
 “Unless we figure something out, I don’t think we can stay working like this or living like this for long,” he told me.
 “I just hope recruiters understand the situation and cut us some slack, but I’m not sure they will.”

 The future toll for kids in earlier stages of education, who are also part of Generation C, could be significant too.
 The value of school isn’t just in reading textbooks and doing homework, but in learning how to be a person: making friends and playing with classmates, celebrating playground victories and learning to accept disappointment, developing first crushes and experiencing first heartbreaks.
 For kids with unstable home lives, going to school also offers affection and support from trustworthy authority figures and friends, as well as hot meals or a respite from abuse.
 A Zoom video call with 20 6-year-olds might sound cute, but research has found that even in situations where distance learning is well planned and well funded, it doesn’t produce nearly the same results as in-person instruction.
 Now, given that systems have been set up on the fly, parents are expected to both work and supervise lessons, and many children are without home internet access or computers, the outcomes are likely to be much worse.